rjake/whereiation/README.md

 # datascanR

-The purpose of these tools is a pre-analysis screen of your data.
-Before digging into your analysis and guessing which fields you should look at, these charts are designed to help you understand the fields of your data.
-There are 2 main plots:
+The purpose of this code is to run a pre-analysis screen of your data.
+Before guessing which fields you should look at, these charts are designed to help you understand the fields of your data.
+The script takes just 3 user inputs and returns 2 main plots:
 * `field_scan()`: this looks at the frequency of all categorical and numeric data.
 Numeric data is cut into a specified number of quantiles
 <img src="images/mpg_field_scan.png" alt="field_scan" width="500"/>